andyferris/Dictionaries.jl/README.md

   10.985 s (72 allocations: 541.17 MiB)
 ```

-The result is similar with generators.
+The result is similar with generators, which is possibly the easiest way of dealing with
+`Base.Dict`.

 ```julia
 julia> @btime Dict(i => dict1[i] + dict2[i] for i in keys(dict1));